Dillonb/n64/docs/source/overview.rst

 The RSP has no CP0 in the same way the CPU does.
 Instead, the CP0 registers are used to communicate with the DMA engine, RDP, and various other things.
 It also does not have a floating point unit available on CP1.

 It, however, does have a Vector Unit (VU) available as CP2.
 The VU has quite a few registers which are discussed in the RSP section below.

-The RSP is on a separate memory bus from the CPU.
-Instructions can only be executed from Signal Processor Instruction Memory (SP IMEM) and data can only be read/written from/to Signal Processor Data Memory (SP DMEM) through load/store instructions.
-It can load/store 8, 16, and 32 bit values this way.
-Accessing address 0x000 accesses the lowest value in SP DMEM.
+Sometimes, the normal operations of this CPU are referred to as the Scalar Unit (SU) to differentiate them from the vector unit.

 All memory accesses use a physical address, there is no virtual memory involved here.

 Unlike the CPU, the RSP is capable of reading and writing unaligned values.
 Not only will these accesses not throw exceptions, they'll work perfectly!
+Again, note that memory accesses can only be to DMEM.

 SP IMEM is only 0x1000 bytes in size and the bottom 12 bits of the program counter are used to address it.
 Because of this, the program counter can be thought of as being a simple 12 bit value.